zainab2k/Simple-blog-display/README.md

 ### Styling
 ##### CSS:
 Basic styling applied to components to structure and present the blog posts and navigation.
-### Additional Information
-This project was created as a practice exercise to solidify React fundamentals and component-based architecture.
-Blog post images are stored in the src/assets/ directory.
-The project includes a basic navigation bar with links to the home page (blog display) and an About page.

 ##### Author
 ##### Zainab - GitHub
 ##### Acknowledgments